dhbrookes/Contrastive-Losses-Global-Epistasis/README.md

 ## Overview

-`Contrastive-Losses-Global-Epistasis` contains Python sourcecode for running the simulations used in the main text and appendix of "Contrastive losses as generalized models of global epistasis"
+`Contrastive-Losses-Global-Epistasis` contains Python sourcecode for running the simulations used in the main text and appendix of "Contrastive losses as generalized models of global epistasis" by David Brookes, Jakub Otwinowski and Sam Sinai.

 ## System Requirements